borgbackup/borg/docs/faq.rst

   In the stats you can see the overall volume of changed data, which needed to be added to the repo.
 If that is a lot, that can be the reason why it is slow.
 - ``A`` status ("added") in the file list:
-  If you see that often, you have a lot of new files (files that |project_name| did not find in the files cache).
+  If you see that often, you have a lot of new files (files that Borg did not find in the files cache).
 If you think there is something wrong with that (the file was there already in the previous backup), please read the FAQ entries below.
 - ``M`` status ("modified") in the file list:
-  If you see that often, |project_name| thinks that a lot of your files might be modified (|project_name| found them in the files cache, but the metadata read from the filesystem did not match the metadata stored in the files cache).
+  If you see that often, Borg thinks that a lot of your files might be modified (Borg found them in the files cache, but the metadata read from the filesystem did not match the metadata stored in the files cache).
-  In such a case, |project_name| will need to process the files' contents completely, which is much slower than processing unmodified files (|project_name| does not read their contents!).
+  In such a case, Borg will need to process the files' contents completely, which is much slower than processing unmodified files (Borg does not read their contents!).
   The metadata values used in this comparison are determined by the ``--files-cache`` option and could be e.g. size, ctime and inode number (see the ``borg create`` docs for more details and potential issues).